kvarak/dnd/docs/_Classes/warlock.md

 | 12 | Your blood slowly becomes dust when exposed to air.

 ### Memory of Life
-At 1st level, when you cast spells that are restricted to targeting humanoids, such as *charm person*, you may instead target undead creatures whose CR is equal to or less than half your level.
+When you cast spells that are restricted to targeting humanoids, such as *charm person*, you may instead target undead creatures whose CR is equal to or less than half your level.

 ### Rejection of the Crypt
-At 1st level, your refusal to die has left a mark upon you that cannot be denied.
+Your refusal to die has left a mark upon you that cannot be denied.
 You can add your Intelligence modifier to death saving throws, and you gain immunity to effects that would reduce your maximum hit points.

 ### Ghoulish Constitution
-Starting at 6th level, your flesh is filled with the icy chill of the grave.
+Your flesh is filled with the icy chill of the grave.
 When you are hit with a melee attack, you can use your ***reaction*** to steal life’s precious warmth from your attacker.
 When you do so, you gain resistance to the damage dealt, and the attacker takes cold damage equal to your warlock level.
 If the attacker is reduced to 0 hit points by this damage, you gain temporary hit points equal to your warlock level.
 If you already have temporary hit points, increase those temporary hit points by this amount instead.

 You can use this a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.

 ### Keeper of Souls
-Starting at 10th level, your gain a measure of control over the spirits that are much to late to their death.
-Whenever a hostile undead within 60 feet of you is reduced to 0 hit points, you gain temporary hit points equal to your warlock level.
+Your gain a measure of control over the spirits that are much to late to their death.
+Whenever a hostile undead within 60 ft of you is reduced to 0 hit points, you gain temporary hit points equal to your warlock level.

 In addition, you gain resistance to necrotic damage and immunity to effects that would kill you instantly without dealing damage.

 ### Reaper of Souls
-At 14th level, you are as implacable as the specter of death itself.
+You are as implacable as the specter of death itself.
 You no longer age and cannot be magically aged.
 You gain immunity to the charmed and frightened conditions.
 When you kill a creature, it cannot be raised as undead or resurrected unless you allow it

 Additionally, as a ***bonus action*** you can unleash the touch of death onto nearby creatures.
 Each creature of your choice that is within 30 ft of you takes necrotic damage equal to 2d8 + your Intelligence modifier.
 Undead that take this damage are turned until the start of your next turn.